telerik/blazor-docs/knowledge-base/dropdowns-search-in-multiple-fields.md

 ## Solution

-The milestones of the solution is to use an **`OnRead` handler** and modify the **filtering** criteria of the data request.
+* Use manual data binding for the component with the `OnRead` event.
+THis will allow programmatic changes to the data request filter.
+* Create a new [`DataSourceRequest`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.DataSourceRequest) object in the `OnRead` handler.
+Set its `Filters` collection to include one [`CompositeFilterDescriptor`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor) instead of the default [`FilterDescriptor`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.FilterDescriptor) (see note below).
+* The `CompositeFilterDescriptor` object should have its `LogicalOperator` set to `FilterCompositionLogicalOperator.Or` (unless you want **all** searchable fields to contain the search string).
+* The `CompositeFilterDescriptor` object should have its `FilterDescriptors` collection contain one `FilterDescriptor` for each searchable field in the data.
+* (optional) The new `DataSourceRequest` should copy the `PageSize` and `Skip` property values of the original `OnRead` event argument.
+This applies to virtual scrolling scenarios.
+* The `FilterOperator` of the component should be the same as the one in the custom filter descriptors.

-* Set the `ValueField`, according to the application and business requirements.
+* Set the component `ValueField`, according to the application and business requirements.
 The dropdown items can display any field.
 The user can search (filter) in any `string` fields.
-* Use an `ItemTemplate` to display multiple fields in the dropdown.
+* (optional) Use an `ItemTemplate` to display multiple fields in the dropdown.
-* Use manual data binding with the `OnRead` event.
-* Create a new [`DataSourceRequest`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.DataSourceRequest) object in the `OnRead` handler.
-Set its `Filters` collection to include one [`CompositeFilterDescriptor`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.CompositeFilterDescriptor) instead of the default [`FilterDescriptor`](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.FilterDescriptor). (see note below)
-* The new `DataSourceRequest` should copy the `PageSize` and `Skip` properties of the `OnRead` event argument.
-This applies only to virtual scrolling scenarios.
-* The `FilterOperator` of the component should be the same as the one in the custom filter descriptor.

->The `CompositeFilterDescriptor` contains a [**collection** of `FilterDescriptor`s](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.FilterDescriptorCollection) which can target the same field or different fields.
+> Each `FilterDescriptor` defines **one** filtering criterion for one data field (`Member`).
+The `CompositeFilterDescriptor` contains a [**collection** of `FilterDescriptor`s](https://docs.telerik.com/blazor-ui/api/Telerik.DataSource.FilterDescriptorCollection), which can target the same field or different fields.
 All descriptors in the collection are applied with an *AND* or an *OR* `LogicalOperator`.

+>tip The `OnRead` handler below uses a `ReadEventArgs` event argument type.
+This is to reuse the `OnRead` handler for all components and prevent code duplication.
+Use the **correct event argument type** in the production application, depending on the component (`AutoCompleteReadEventArgs`, `ComboBoxReadEventArgs`, etc.).

 >caption Search in multiple data fields - custom filtering